This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 But today food is never scarce for the average American.
 The base of our food supply has shifted from leaves to seeds, and this simple change means our bodies are getting programmed to store more fat, leading to obesity and all its associated diseases.

-According to a recent article in Prevention magazine, omega-6s are slower and stiffer than omega-3s, and, they promote blood clotting and inflammation, the underlying causes of many diseases, including heart disease and arthritis.
+According to an article in Prevention magazine, omega-6s are slower and stiffer than omega-3s, and, they promote blood clotting and inflammation, the underlying causes of many diseases, including heart disease and arthritis.
 Omega-3s, on the other hand, promote blood flow and reduce inflammation, which may prevent things like heart disease.

 But because they’re in constant competition to enter our cells, if your diet consists of too many omega-6s, your body will be deficient in omega-3s.
 And omega-3 deficiency is what’s been happening to us as we’ve been eating more and more seed fats in the form of soybean, canola, corn, and other vegetable oils.